Ricky Jay: Magician

-Jay first performed in public at the age of seven, in 1953, when he appeared on the television program Time For Pets.
+Jay first performed in public at the age of seven, in 1953, when he appeared on the television program Time for Pets.
 He is most likely the youngest magician to perform a full magic act on TV, the first magician to ever play comedy clubs, and probably the first magician to open for a rock and roll band.
 At New York's Electric Circus in the 1960s, he performed on a bill between Ike and Tina Turner and Timothy Leary, who lectured about LSD.

 During the 1960s and 70s, Jay lived in Ithaca, New York, performing while also intermittently attending the Cornell University School of Hotel Administration, but later moved to the Los Angeles area.

 He quickly developed a following among magic aficionados, and a reputation for sleight-of-hand feats that baffled even his colleagues.
 In his 1993 New Yorker profile of Jay, Mark Singer related the following story from playwright David Mamet and theater director Gregory Mosher:

 Three of Jay's one-man shows, Ricky Jay and His 52 Assistants, Ricky Jay: On the Stem, and Ricky Jay: A Rogue's Gallery, were directed by Mamet, who also cast Jay in a number of his films.

 A collector and historian, Jay was a student and friend of Dai Vernon, whom he called "the greatest living contributor to the magical art."
 He collected rare books and manuscripts, art, and other artifacts connected to the history of magic, gambling, unusual entertainments, and frauds and confidence games.
 Jay opposed any public revelations of the techniques of magic.

 Jay was formerly listed in the Guinness World Records for throwing a playing card 190 ft at 90 mph (the current record is 216 ft by Rick Smith Jr.).
 He could throw a playing card into a watermelon rind (which he referred to as the "thick, pachydermatous outer melon layer" and "the most prodigious of household fruits") from ten paces.
 In addition, he was able to throw a card into the air like a boomerang and cut it cleanly in half with a pair of "giant scissors" upon its return.
-In his shows, he often attacked plastic animals with thrown cards in "self defense."
+In his shows, he often attacked plastic animals with thrown cards in "self defense".

 Actor

 Jay appeared in a number of David Mamet films including House of Games, The Spanish Prisoner and Redbelt; he also appeared in a few episodes of the Mamet-produced TV series The Unit as a C.I.A. recruiter.

 Jay played Henry Gupta, a henchman to villain Elliot Carver, in the James Bond film Tomorrow Never Dies; and appeared in Paul Thomas Anderson's Boogie Nights and Magnolia, as well as Christopher Nolan's The Prestige.

-He joined the cast of the HBO western drama Deadwood as a recurring character and writer for the first season in 2004, playing card shark Eddie Sawyer.
+He joined the cast of the HBO western drama Deadwood as a recurring character and writer for the first season in 2004, playing card sharp Eddie Sawyer.
 He wrote the episode "Jewel's Boot Is Made for Walking" and left the series at the end of the first season.